michellekaplan7/kanban-project-board/README.md

 # Monarch_Board

-The Monarch_Board was a 3 day MintBean Hackathon project for the [JavaScript Bootcamp Olympics] (https://sites.google.com/mintbean.io/javascriptbootcampolympics/home?authuser=0)!
+The Monarch_Board was a 3 day MintBean Hackathon project for the [JavaScript Bootcamp Olympics](https://sites.google.com/mintbean.io/javascriptbootcampolympics/home?authuser=0)!
 We were tasked to create a kanban board, focusing on an intuitive UX!
 A kanban board is an agile project management tool that helps a user visualize their todos and progress.
 From the kanban board, the user can add/delete tasks and columns, rename columns, and reorder tasks/columns.

 Our board was implemented using React, using create-react-app, and react-beautiful-dnd for the the drag-and-drop feature.
 We also implemented react-modal for our modal integration upon adding new tasks and columns.